Now that you’ve organized your research and ideas, it’s time to make some movie magic. First, check out these 15 Tips for Your Video Entry.

 Look through this page and site for advice, tutorials, and links to download the program: Filmora

-Here is a simple yet stunning example video using the program: Trees and rain
+Here is a simple yet stunning example video using the program: California Video

 iMovie is a simple and easy video production program available on Mac computers, and as an app on iPhones and iPads.
 It has an intuitive interface and user-friendly menus that let you find what you want and need to produce your video.

 This video tutorial is another way to learn about this program: Full Tutorial for Beginners